lukra1/PL-300-Study-material-compilation-/README.md

 # Power BI PL-300 Study material compilation
 Welcome to my page, my name is Lucrecia Krause,
-I'm a Sr. solutions architect ans technical project and program manager , with experience working on technology tranafirmations.
+I'm a Sr. solutions architect and technical project and program manager, with years of experience leading technology transformations projecfs.
 Data, big data, business intelligence and AI are akills we need to stay competitive.
 I'm a mentor, international speaker and Microsoft